HYTOT/HYTOT.github.io/src/presentations/5to6/draft.md

 ## summary
 Last but not least, with the support of artificial intelligence, big data and fifth-generation networks, I firmly believe that mini-programs will continue to unleash their infinite potential.
-Under the circumstance, I have to keep enhancing my mini-programs development skills because of 'Mini Program, Massive Change'.
+Under such circumstance, I have to keep enhancing my mini-programs development skills because of 'Mini Program, Massive Change'.

 ## ending
 That's all of my presentation!
 I'm Ajax, thanks everyone!